zepinglee/citeproc-js/manual/citeproc-doc.rst

 Setup and System Requirements
 -----------------------------

-The processor is written in Javascript, one of the interesting features of which is the lack of a standard method of I/O.  As a result, the processor must be wrapped in other code to get data in and out of it, and every installation is going to be a little different.
+The processor is written in JavaScript, one of the interesting features of which is the lack of a standard method of I/O.  As a result, the processor must be wrapped in other code to get data in and out of it, and every installation is going to be a little different.